How do I diagnose high CPU utilization on my EC2 Windows instance when my CPU is not being throttled?

 My Amazon Elastic Compute Cloud (Amazon EC2) Windows instance is experiencing high CPU utilization, but my instance's CPU is not being throttled.
 How can I diagnose the high CPU utilization?

-You can use Task Manager from your instance to see the processes that are using the CPU the most.
-If necessary, you can also use Performance Monitor or Process Explorer to deep dive the processes that are causing high CPU utilization.
+You can use Task Manager from your instance to see the processes that are using the most CPU.
+If necessary, you can use Performance Monitor or Process Explorer to discover the processes that are causing high CPU utilization.

 After you determine the specific process causing high CPU utilization, you can troubleshoot that application.